Vector Search Guide¶

 In-memory | :white_check_mark: | :x: | :x: | :x: |

 In Cypher queries and Locy rule bodies, similar_to() runs inside DataFusion with full access to storage, schema, and embedding models.
-All scoring modes work.
+All scoring modes work, and the distance metric is automatically resolved from the vector index (Cosine, L2, or Dot Product).

 In Locy command WHERE clauses (DERIVE ...
 WHERE, ABDUCE ...
-WHERE), similar_to() falls back to a pure vector cosine computation — no auto-embedding or FTS.
+WHERE), similar_to() falls back to a pure vector cosine computation — no auto-embedding, FTS, metric resolution, or multi-source fusion.
 This is because commands execute after strata converge on already-materialized row data.
 In practice this is rarely limiting: rule WHERE clauses (which have full capability) handle the semantic filtering, while command WHERE clauses typically apply simple scalar filters on already-derived columns.

 Generating Embeddings¶